-There isn’t a minimum number of hours that must be spent on behind-the-wheel training, but the instructor must cover all topics included in the curriculum.
+There isn’t a minimum number of hours that must be spent on behind-the-wheel training, but the instructor must cover all topics included in the courses.

-The instructor must determine and document that each driver-trainee has demonstrated proficiency in all elements of the behind-the-wheel curriculum.
-The instructor must also document the total number of clock hours each driver-trainee spends to complete the behind-the-wheel curriculum.
+The instructor must determine and document that each driver-trainee has demonstrated proficiency in all elements of the behind-the-wheel courses.
+The instructor must also document the total number of clock hours each driver-trainee spends to complete the behind-the-wheel courses.

 Both the theory and behind-the-wheel training must be provided by an entity listed on FMCSA’s Training Provider Registry (TPR).
 Most entities listed in the TPR will be truck driver training schools and motor carriers that have schools to train their own drivers.

 Currently, schools, motor carriers, and other entities that intend to provide entry-level driver training are able to complete an application to be listed on the TPR.
 All applications must be filed electronically via FMCSA’s website.
 Paper applications will not be accepted.

 Supplement classroom or field training with self-paced online courses backed by a trusted team of compliance experts.
 You can pay as you go using our convenient points system, or you can purchase a subscription and gain unlimited access to our library of over 600 online training courses.